NUWCDIVNPT/stig-manager/docker/README.md

 - Have an account on Docker Hub
 - Pull the Oracle Database 12.2.0.1 image using your Docker Hub account

 *The initialization process has dependencies requiring you to run the orchestration on a Linux host.
-We will remove this dependency shortly you can use Docker Desktop for Windows and Mac.*
+We will remove this dependency shortly and will support Docker Desktop for Windows and Mac.*

 ## Limitations of the Classic orchestration
 - The Apache server is configured to perform Basic Authentication